 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

 This medicine usually comes with a Medication Guide.
-Read and follow the instructions carefully.
-Ask your doctor if you have any questions.
+Read and follow these instructions carefully.
+Ask your doctor or pharmacist if you have any questions.

 Take this medicine at least 1 hour before or 2 hours after a meal.